Apple II (original): Overview

 The text and graphics screens have a complex arrangement.
 For instance, the scanlines were not stored in sequential areas of memory.
 This complexity was reportedly due to Wozniak's realization that the method would allow for the refresh of dynamic RAM as a side effect (as described above).
 This method had no cost overhead to have software calculate or look up the address of the required scanline and avoided the need for significant extra hardware.
 Similarly, in high-resolution graphics mode, color is determined by pixel position and thus can be implemented in software, saving Wozniak the chips needed to convert bit patterns to colors.
 This also allowed the ability to draw text with subpixel rendering, since orange and blue pixels appear half a pixel-width farther to the right on the screen than green and purple pixels.

 The Apple II at first used data cassette storage, like most other microcomputers of the time.
 In 1978, the company introduced an external 5 1/4-inch floppy disk drive, called Disk II (stylized as Disk ][), attached through a controller card that plugs into one of the computer's expansion slots (usually slot 6).
 The Disk II interface, created by Wozniak, is regarded as an engineering masterpiece for its economy of electronic components.

 The approach taken in the Disk II controller is typical of Wozniak's designs.
 With a few small-scale logic chips and a cheap PROM (programmable read-only memory), he created a functional floppy disk interface at a fraction of the component cost of standard circuit configurations.

 Case design

 The first production Apple II computers had hand-molded cases; these had visible bubbles and other lumps in them from the imperfect plastic molding process, which was soon switched to machine molding.
 In addition, the initial case design had no vent openings, causing high heat buildup from the printed circuit board (PCB) and resulting in the plastic softening and sagging.
 Apple added vent holes to the case within three months of production; customers with the original case could have them replaced at no charge.

-PCB revisions
+Circuit board revisions

-An Apple II PCB.
+An Apple II circuit board from 1980.
 The white rectangle outline near the middle surrounds the three RAM banks, here all loaded with 16kx1 DRAMs.